M66B/BackPackTrackII/README.md

 or if the altitude changes by more than 20 meter (both configurable).

 Locations will be filtered based on distance from your last location and based on location accuracy.
-The default is to filter locations within 100 meter of the last location and locations with an accuracy of worse than 100 meter.
+The default is to filter locations within 100 meter of the last location and locations with an accuracy of less than 100 meter.

 The altitude of GPS locations will be corrected using the [EGM96](http://en.wikipedia.org/wiki/EGM96) model, which can make a significant difference in some areas.